fireandlion/onedayonebook/_books/the-two-naughty-mice.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "The Two Naughty Mice"
-description: ""
+description: "Two little mice love nothing more than getting into trouble.
+What will they do next?"
 contributors:
-  writer: ""
+  writer: "Thembekile Felicia Malibe"
-  illustrator: ""
+  illustrator: "Gerda Smit"
-  designer: ""
+  designer: "Jennifer Jacobs"
-  editor: ""
+  editor: "Jocelyn Newmarch"
   publisher: ""
   other: ""
 original-language: ""